KPI Reports explained

 The KPI Report

-In contrast, the Report is usually where the analysis takes place.
+In contrast, the KPI Report is usually where the analysis takes place.
 What makes up those KPI numbers?
 Why are there fluctuations in the data points?
 What caused this to happen?
 These questions are addressed by digging into the historical data.

 Reports are also delivered at specific points for review, such as monthly sales meetings - where they would provide tabular data, offer historical context with trends, and interpretations of the metrics.